 Scroll down for the full podcast.

-Daphna Nissenbaum, CEO and co-founder TIPA® Compostable Packaging, Sian Sutherland, co-founder of A Plastic Planet, and David Newman, Managing Director of BBIA (Bio-based and biodegradable Industries Association) sat down for a video chat with John Higginson to talk about what leaders and activists can learn about taking care of the environment from world reactions to COVID-19.
+Daphna Nissenbaum, CEO and co-founder TIPA® biodegradable plastic packaging, Sian Sutherland, co-founder of A Plastic Planet, and David Newman, Managing Director of BBIA (Bio-based and biodegradable Industries Association) sat down for a video chat with John Higginson to talk about what leaders and activists can learn about taking care of the environment from world reactions to COVID-19.

 COVID-19 crashed onto the world stage mid-December, and has since creeped quickly across the world at an infection rate never before experienced by this generation.
 The clarity with which everyone, from world leaders to the general public, has understood the immediate threat that COVID-19 poses to world health, is incomparable to any crisis the world has experienced in our memory—most notably, climate change.
 Government legislation has been swiftly enacted in order to protect the lives of millions of citizens across the world, and environmental activists Daphna Nissenbaum, David Newman, and Sian Sutherland are convinced that government intervention has the potential for impactful, necessary changes that will provide a healthy future for humankind.